What Does CRM Stand for and Core CRM Functions?

 Customer Relationship Management (CRM) software has drastically changed how businesses worldwide approach customer life-cycle and lead generation management.

-CRM sprung out of contact management software, initially appearing in the '90s.
+CRM emerged from contact management software in the '90s.
 At the beginning of the 2000s, CRM systems developed more advanced tools for client relationship management processes.
-These new solutions assist businesses in administering their clients and leads and offer combined platforms that help internal teams coordinate their strategies, such as marketing and sales.
+These new solutions assist businesses in managing their clients and leads, offering combined platforms that help internal teams coordinate their strategies, such as marketing and sales.

-At first, the enterprise was the only segment that benefited from these new and advanced CRM solutions, which demanded deep pockets and vast server storage space.
+Initially, the enterprise was the only segment to benefit from these new and advanced CRM solutions, which required substantial investment in both financial resources and server storage capacity.
 However, as the new concept of lead and contact cloud storage gained more popularity, it became natural to introduce CRM properties to businesses of all sizes.
 Today, large and small companies may access affordable and reliable CRM tools.

 Discovering Cloud-Based CRM

-The SaaS or software-as-a-service model- services hosted in a cloud accessed through the Web with a password—has allowed for the generation of a new CRM product.
+The SaaS (software-as-a-service) model, which hosts services in a cloud and accesses them through the Web with a password, has enabled the development of a new CRM product.
 Cloud-based CRM systems do not require the business to manage additional servers and storage space or the resulting increases in IT staff.
 The evolution of cloud-based products has allowed CRM systems to better meet the needs of small and mid-sized businesses (SMBs).

 How Do CRM and Social CRM Differ?

-Social CRM space is the latest web-based CRM application evolution.
+The social CRM space is the latest evolution of web-based CRM applications.
 This helps businesses manage client relationships through social media channels.
 Social CRM is an outbound marketing strategy in which companies engage in public discussions with current or prospective clients.
 In contrast, conventional CRM solutions target forthcoming sales through phone or email campaigns.

 Finding the Best CRM Solution for Your Business